Further Revised 3/11/15

 Current Reduction Vs. Pulse Width Modulation:

-This concept also applies to controllers that dim and brighten and LED fixture, as a controller best maintains the spectral output via pulse width modulation (PWM).
+This concept applies to controllers that dim and brighten an LED fixture, as a controller best maintains the spectral output via pulse width modulation (PWM).
 There are brands that have dim-able drivers in the fixture to allow it to use these controllers using PWM.
 Only quality brands have this technology.

-Unfortunately the vast majority of LED fixtures utilize current reduction (think rheostat), which can and does alter the light spectrum and also produces much more excess heat due to how “current reduction” works.
+Unfortunately the vast majority of LED fixtures utilize current reduction (manual controlled rheostat), which can and does alter the light spectrum and also produces much more excess heat due to how “current reduction” works.
 As well, while some Chinese LEDs are now being supplied with PWM, these utilize a basic form similar to how an electronic DC to AC Inverter can use square wave, modified sine wave, or pure since wave; with pure sine wave being best and most efficient and square wave being poor and inefficient.